Uniswap/interface/README.md

 #### Download environment variables

 API keys are stored in [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and included in GitHub actions.
 To run the app locally you need to download the environment variables onto your machine.
 You first need to make sure you have access to the 1password engineer vault and you need to [download the 1Password CLI](https://developer.1password.com/docs/cli/get-started#install).
-Then you can copy the local environment variables onto your own computer by running `yarn download-env-local`.
+Then you can copy the local environment variables onto your own computer by running `yarn env:local:download`.

 For instructions on how to update environment variables see [Updating Secret Env Variables section](#updating-secret-env-variables).